patika-218-akbank-reactnative-bootcamp/assignment-6-Rogultum/README.md

-# Please change branch to master.
+# Please change the branch to master.
 The project files is in master branch.